chameleon-tbn/CompatibilityReport/README.md

 Compatibility Report mod for [Cities: Skylines](https://steamcommunity.com/app/255710/workshop/).
 This will report compatibility issues for your subscribed mods.

 ### Current status
-This is still in early alpha stage and not yet available on the Steam Workshop.
+This is still in early alpha stage.
 It has not been thoroughly tested yet and has only very limited data at this time.
 This mod aims to become a successor for the [Mod Compatibility Checker](https://steamcommunity.com/sharedfiles/filedetails/?id=2034713132) by aubergine.

 Due to the early development stage and very frequent changes to the code, pull requests are discouraged right now.
 Please create an [issue](https://github.com/Finwickle/CompatibilityReport/issues) or use the [Discussions section](https://github.com/Finwickle/CompatibilityReport/discussions) for questions and feedback.

+It's available at the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2633433869).

 ### Implemented features
 * Detection of subscribed and local mods.